Max Scherwinsky

 Max Gustav Richard Scherwinsky (Maksis Gustavs Rihards Šervinskis; 1 November 1859 – 12 July 1909) was a German-born architect working mainly in Riga, the present-day capital of Latvia.

 Biography

 Max Scherwinsky was born in Tilsit (since 1946 Sovetsk) in East Prussia (today Kaliningrad Oblast in Russia).
-His family was originally Polish aristocrats who had emigrated to Germany following the November Uprising.
+His family was originally Polish aristocrats who had emigrated to the Kingdom of Prussia following the November Uprising.
 Max Scherwinsky received his basic education in Tilsit and then went on to study construction in Buxtehude.
 In 1879 he enrolled in the Württemberg Royal Polytechnic School in Stuttgart to study architecture.
 He graduated in 1883.
 At some point after this he moved to Riga and took up teaching positions at the Riga School for Crafts, Riga Polytechnic Institute (today Riga Technical University), as well as Riga Lomonosov Girls' Gymnasium.
 From 1887 or 1888 he was the director of the School of Crafts.
 He was also active as a designer and architect in Riga.
 He died in Stockholm in 1909 while visiting an arts and crafts exhibition in the city.